mochidev/CodableDatastore/Sources/CodableDatastore/CodableDatastore.docc/On Disk Representation.md

 ### Snapshot

-A snapshot represents a collection of data stores at a given moment in time.
+A snapshot represents a collection of [data stores](#Data-Store) at a given moment in time.
 It is composed of a collection of data stores along with a manifest file that names those data stores and links to their root objects.

-Datastores are named using an auto-generated name: `A-%%%%%%%%%%%%%%%%.datastore`, where `A` is a string derived from the key, and `%%` is a random hex byte to ensure uniqueness.
+Data stores are named using an auto-generated name: `A-%%%%%%%%%%%%%%%%.datastore`, where `A` is a string derived from the key, and `%%` is a random hex byte to ensure uniqueness.
 The original keys are stored in the Manifest.
 As a limited number of data stores are expected for a given app, no further